talk2dennis/alx-system_engineering-devops/README.md

 # 0x0F.
 Load balancer
 > This repository contains bash script that configures and provisions nginx web servers and HAproxy loadbalancers.

+# 0x0E.
+Web stack debugging #1
+> This repository contains nginx server drbugging task using bash script to fix once you find the bug